nerds-and-company/craft-hirefire/README.md

 Hirefire is now available as an installable plugin in Craft.
 You can install it in the cp or use `./craft install/plugin hirefire`

+## Usage

+See https://help.hirefire.io/guides/hirefire/job-queue-any-programming-language on how Hirefire works with job queues.
+This plugin will use the `HIREFIRE_TOKEN` environment variable for authentication, so Hirefire can query your site for pending jobs.
+When one or more pending jobs are found, Hirefire will start a worker untill all jobs are done.

 ## License

 This project has been licensed under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.